 As Warren Buffett’s teacher, Benjamin Graham famously said: “In the short run the market is a voting machine but in the long run it’s a weighing machine.”

 But don’t take his word for it.
-SuperGuide has prepared a visual representation of super fund performance over periods of one month to 15 years, for six years to August 2021.
+SuperGuide has prepared a visual representation of super fund performance over periods of one month to 15 years, for eight years to June 2023.
 We would like to thank Chant West for providing the data.

 In the animated graph below, the five coloured bars for each time period represent the five risk categories used by Chant West: Conservative (21–40% growth assets), Balanced (41–60% growth assets), Growth (61–80% growth assets), High Growth (81–95% growth assets), and All Growth (96–100% growth assets).
 The higher the level of growth assets such as shares and property, the higher the risk of short-term fluctuations and the higher the potential long-term returns.